Dr. Jacob T. Dums

 Modified from Figure 1 in (Van Etten and Dunigan 2016) Chlorella cells and chlorovirus Paramecium bursaria chlorella virus (PBCV-1).
 (A) Paramecium bursaria and its symbiotic chlorella cells.
 (B) Plaques formed by PBCV-1 on a lawn of Chlorella variabilis.
 (C) Five-fold averaged cryo-electron micrograph of PBCV-1 reveals a long narrow cylindrical spike structure at one vertex and fibers extending from one unique capsomer per trisymmetron.

 Engineering phage with mutant DNA polymerases: E. coli is an ideal initial test system for virus host interaction hypotheses.
 One established hypothesis is a correlation between certain mutations in a virus-carried DNA polymerase gene (polA), and the viral lifestyle (Schmidt et al. 2014; Nasko et al. 2018).
 This hypothesis was generated by comparing the genomes of isolated viruses with known phenotypes and interactions to the diversity of viruses found in metagenomic surveys.
-Current research from my collaborating lab has biochemically characterized 31 diverse viral DNA polymerases to explore biochemical diversity in order to inform exploration of DNA polymerase diversity in in vivo systems (poster video).
+Current research from my collaborating lab has biochemically characterized 31 diverse viral DNA polymerases to explore biochemical diversity in order to inform exploration of DNA polymerase diversity in in vivo systems (poster video) (Keown et al. 2022).
 The introduction of key mutations and diverse polymerases into the phage T7 virus genome will allow us to determine whether the patterns seen in metagenomic datasets truly yield the predicted phenotypes.
-In this project, the student will be assembling mutant T7 genomes using a yeast system and then reconstitute the viruses in E. coli (Ando et al. 2015).
+In this project, the student will be assembling mutant T7 genomes using Golden Gate Cloning (Pryor et al. 2022) followed by synthesis in an in vitro transcription translation system (Rustad et al. 2017).
 Isolated mutant viruses will then be phenotyped to detect changes in the viral infection phenotype surrounding viral particle production and mutation rate.

 Nasko, Daniel J., Jessica Chopyk, Eric G. Sakowski, Barbra D. Ferrell, Shawn W. Polson, and K. Eric Wommack.
 2018.
 “Family A DNA Polymerase Phylogeny Uncovers Diversity and Replication Gene Organization in the Virioplankton.”
 Frontiers in Microbiology 9 (December): 3053. https://doi.org/10.3389/fmicb.2018.03053.